agriculturegovau/agds-next/packages/field/README.md

 Each text field must be accompanied by a label.
 Effective form labeling helps users understand what information to enter into a text input.

-Using placeholder text in lieu of a label is sometimes employed as a space-saving method.
-However, this is not recommended because it hides context and presents accessibility issues.

 ```jsx live
 <Field label="Name">
 	<TextInput />